Awakino ski area: Lodge

-The field has a 40 bunk accommodation lodge, situated at 1100 meters on the access road, 300 meters below the field base buildings.
+The field has a 27 bunk accommodation lodge, situated at 1100 metres on the access road, 300 metres below the field base buildings.
 This is normally at the limit of the winter snowline, and is accessible on skis from the main field down two side gulleys (Arthurs run and the old access tow gulley).
 4WD access is normally available to the lodge, otherwise it is a 30-minute walk to it from the top car park in the valley below.
 No cellphone coverage is available at the lodge.

 The lodge has two bunk-rooms, and is heated by a combination of coal/wood burners and generated electricity.
 Fitted with flush toilets, hot showers, full kitchen facilities, dining room/hall, outside deck and outdoor heated spa.
 The lodge is original, dating back to the earliest days of skiing in New Zealand.
 It is also used for other activities, such as mountain instruction courses, tramping groups and mountain biking in the summer.